Tips for preparing customer lists for email marketing

 Discounts for Hospitality and Lodging Email Blasts

-One of my essential tips for the lodging/hotel industry is NOT to send upcoming discounts to guests already booked with you.
+One of my essential tips for the lodging/hotel industry is NOT to send upcoming discount promotions to guests already booked with you.
 This causes guests to feel slighted and ask for the discount directly or to cancel and rebook, incurring additional credit card fees for the company.

 Scenario: Filter out guests who are already booked in Excel